Foody

 Design Process

-Research
+🔍 Research

 Summary

-I conducted interviews and created empathy maps to understand the users I’m designing for and thei needs.
+I conducted interviews and created empathy maps to understand the users I’m designing for and their needs.
 A primary user group identified through research was working adults who don’t have time to cook proper meals.

 This user group confirmed initial assumptions about Foody customers, but research also revealed that time was not the only factor limiting users from cooking at home.
 Other user problems included challenges that make it difficult to get groceries for cooking or go to restaurants in person.